-radar MDF (= magnetic-direction-finding system), old system!
+radar MDF (= magnetic-direction-finding system)

-Frank Kooiman developed the Lightning Radar that can be used as single lightning station or in combination with a remote station.
-Lightning radar is an easy and very cheap (40 Euro) homemade system which consists of a power supply, an amplifier circuit, a double frame antenna and a free software.
+Frank Kooiman (who passed away 2012) developed my first "Lightning Radar" that was used as single lightning station or in combination with a remote station.
+"Lightning Radar" was an easy and very cheap (40 Euro) homemade system which consists of a power supply, an amplifier circuit, a double frame antenna and a free software.
 I used this system until 2009.

-2. TOA (= time-of-arrival system)
+2. TOA (= time-of-arrival system) "system green"

 Costs are 140 Euro (preamplifier & evaluation board, GPS, box, power supply) with free software.
 See construction manual by Egon Wanke.